carpentries/instructor-training/index.md

 Because we have only two days, some things are beyond the scope of this class.
 We will not be learning:
 *   How to program in R or Python, use git, or any of the other topics taught in Carpentry workshops.
-*   How to create your own lessons from scratch.
+*   How to create your own lessons from scratch (although you will have a good start on the principles behind that sort of work if you're inspired to learn more).

 *Please fill in [this form][application-form] if you wish to take part in this course.
 Priority is given to members of our partner organizations,